 We here summarize the setting of our numerical experiments.
 We set these parameters as $\kappa = 1.0$, $\theta = 0.04$, $\xi = 2$, and $\rho = - 0.7$.
 The initial values of the asset price $S_0$ and the squared volatility $v_0$ are set to 100 and 0.04, respectively.
 To generate paths in the Heston model, we adopt the simple Euler-Maruyama discretization scheme \cite{Maruyama1955}, that is, we discretize the original stochastic process as below:

-where $\Delta t = t_{i+1} - t_{i}$ is a time step, and $Z^S$ and $Z^\nu$ are random variables drown from the bivariate standard normal distribution with correlation $\rho$.
+where $\Delta t = t_{i+1} - t_{i}$ is a time step, and $Z^S$ and $Z^\nu$ are random variables drawn from the bivariate standard normal distribution with correlation $\rho$.
 To avoid a negative variance, we assume the reflection positivity, $\nu_i = - \nu_i$ if $\nu_i < 0$.
-In the experiment, we set the time step as $\Delta t = 1/ 250$, corresponding daily observations, and the length of time series as $M=5$.
+In the experiment, we set the time step as $\Delta t = 1/ 250$, corresponding to daily observations, and the length of time series as $M=5$.
 With these settings, we then generate $N=10000$ paths of the Heston model.

-In the training of the MPS model, the physical dimension are varied as $2^m$ with $m=4,5,6$.
+In the training of the MPS model, the physical dimensions are varied as $2^m$ with $m=4,5,6$.
 That means we discretize each price into $m$-bit binary values.
 Concretely, we adopt the aforementioned way,

 with $S_{\rm min}$ and $S_{\rm min}$ are the minimum and maximum of the asset price, respectively, over sample paths and $n$ time points.
 Since our training procedure allows us to optimize bond dimensions, we fix the maximum value of bond dimensions $D_{\rm max}$ in the training.
 In our numerical experiment, we consider different values of $D_{\rm max} = 64,100,150$.